Prepaying expenses before tax time

 Although making a prepayment means cash leaves the business in the short term, if the expense relates to the next financial year it could save you money at tax time.

-According to Stuart Ruddell, Director of JBM & Associates Limited, the expenses best suited to being paid before tax time include insurance and rent.
+According to Stuart Ruddell, Director of JBM & Associates Limited, the expenses best suited to being paid before the financial year ends include insurance and rent.

 “If you need to upgrade a phone, for example, and find one for under $1,000, then go for it.
 If there’s minor equipment you need to buy, that’s another good option.”